ClintH/ixfx-docs/src/pages/data/averaging.md

 ```

+### Exponential weighted moving average

 An alternative approach is an _exponential weighted moving average_, which can calculate an average without storing data samples.
 This is a common technique on microcontrollers.

 It's implemented as [`movingAverageLight`](https://clinth.github.io/ixfx/functions/Data.movingAverageLight.html).
 Instead of passing the number of samples to record, a _scale_ parameter is used.
 1 means the latest value is used - that is, no averaging.
 Higher numbers blend in the latest value with increasingly lower priority.
+3 is the default scaling if the parameter is not provided.

 ```js
 // repl-pad